nandorocker/evenly-web/_projects/arte.md

 appstore: https://itunes.apple.com/de/app/arte/id405028510?mt=8
 playstore: https://play.google.com/store/apps/details?id=tv.arte.plus7&hl=de
 title: ARTE
-small-description: Together with Novoda and Studio GOOD evenly reimagined the iPhone, iPad and Android apps for ARTE, the French-German TV channel.
+small-description: Together with Karlmax Berlin and Studio GOOD evenly rebuilt the iPhone, iPad and Android apps for ARTE, the French-German TV channel.
 appstore: https://itunes.apple.com/de/app/arte/id405028510?mt=8
 description:  |
-   We are building the app for the German-French TV channel ARTE.
-Together with [Novoda](https://www.novoda.com) and [Studio GOOD](http://www.studio-good.de) we reimagined their iPhone, iPad and Android Apps.
-The apps features a live stream as well as a media center that allows the user to enjoy previous movies, series, news and shows.
+   We are developing the app for the German-French TV channel ARTE.
+Together with [Karlmax Berlin](https://www.karlmaxberlin.de) and [Studio GOOD](http://www.studio-good.de) we reimagined their iPhone, iPad and Android Apps.
+The apps features a live stream as well as a media center that allows the user to catchup with movies, series, news and shows he has missed.
 The user can choose between a German and a French version with or without subtitles.
 There are also subtitles for the hearing-impaired.
-   Users can also mark shows as favorites and get push-notifications if they don't want to miss the show.
+   Users can also mark shows as favorites and get push-notifications if they don't want to miss a show.

+   The updated version 4 features ARTE Club, which allows the user to sync favorites, recently watchted videos and his favoirte shows between devices and the website.
+We also added full access to ARTE's platform inclding ARTE Concert, which give access to several hundred concerts as well as festival recordings.